Task-4-2/Open-Licenses-data-code-and-software/resources/Open Licenses for Data, Software and Code/instructor_notes_content.md

 - Before applying licenses to research outputs like data, code or software, you have to balance many different factors like stakeholder requirements, ethical or legal obligations, regulations, policies and rights.
 - Mitigation strategies can help to navigate these partially contradicting requirements and maintain the ability to share and license research outputs.
 - You have to be aware of the benefits and risks of choosing one licensing pathway over another.
-- - The trainer focuses on three main points presented on the slide, that have beed the red thread throughout the unit.
-Use time to answer potential questions.
 - Research products are not equal in legal terms and require specific licenses.
 There are many different licenses available, each one having its own characteristics.
 Your choise of license partly depends on the nature of your research output.
 You need to identify the rights that apply to the different research outputs before awarding a license.
 - There are free online tools that can guide you towards finding the perfect license, considering your own needs and conditions.
 - Even when you have found the license that perfectly matches your needs, you work is not over yet.
 You still have to check its readability.
   - for humans: how your choice of license is expressed when landing on your research output page
   - or machines: for interoperability

 ## Suggested Reading